 Pepper spray is legal to own in Perth and Western Australia.
 Unlike other states pepper spray is considered a controlled weapon in Western Australia, this means it is legal, but is restricted in Western Australia.

-U R Safe have supplied hundreds of units of pepper spray to mining companies in Western Australia and the Northern Territory for the sole purpose of protection against dangerous dogs (Dingos) and other animals.
+U R Safe have supplied hundreds of units of pepper spray to mining companies in Western Australia for the sole purpose of protecting against dangerous dogs (Dingos) and other animals.

 Where to buy pepper spray?

-It is legal to sell pepper spray Western Australia but, it is illegal Australia wide, to import pepper spray and you may be at risk of hefty penalties for doing so.
+It is legal to sell pepper spray in Western Australia but, it is illegal Australia-wide, to import pepper spray and you may be at risk of hefty penalties for doing so.
 Purchasing a locally produced West Australian product is a safe and legal option.
 U R Safe will only supply to areas in Australia where it is legal to do so.
-All of our pepper sprays are couriered to your door step.
+All of our pepper sprays are couriered to your doorstep.